What is a Hedge Fund?

 Blind Pool Concerns

-While some hedge funds may claim they do not need to be licensed as an investment adviser, this may be inaccurate if the fund fails to limit itself to specific investments that are not securities.
+Some hedge funds may claim they do not need to be licensed as an investment adviser.
+This may be inaccurate if the fund fails to limit itself to specific investments that are not securities.
 The hedge fund or investment fund may call such open investment arrangements a “blind pool” in which the fund manager has complete discretion of what investments to make.
 In nearly every instance, these fund managers are required to license as investment advisers and failure to do so is against the law.
-To determine if a fund manager needs to be licensed, please contact the Utah Division of Securities at (801) 530-6773.
+To determine if a fund manager needs to be licensed, please contact the Utah Division of Securities at (801) 530-6600.